Can You Lose More Than You Invest in Stocks? Understanding Risk in the Stock Market

 • Short Selling: This is a more complex strategy where you borrow shares of a stock from your broker, betting that the price will go down.
 You then sell the borrowed shares hoping to repurchase them later at a lower price and return them to the broker.
 If the stock price increases instead, you’ll incur losses that could potentially exceed your initial investment.

-Read more Why invest in small cap stocks
+Read more How to invest in chanel stock

 Understanding Risk Tolerance